 It was not until the 1970s, when second wave radical feminism gave rise to the lesbian separatism movement, that a cultural war developed within gay rights organizations over whether the word lesbian included bisexual women.
 Lesbian separatists took strong stances against male influence in society and began to label lesbians who experienced male attraction as traitors to lesbian feminism, and many lesbian communities started to oust bisexual women from their spaces.
 Thus began bisexual erasure, and gave rise to the term “gold star lesbian”, which toxically others many sapphic women to this day.

-Some of these radical feminists are well known in trans history, names such as Janice Raymond (the mother of all TERFs and author of The Transsexual Empire), Sheila Jeffreys (noted TERF who labeled GRS as genital mutilation and claims trans people are a violation of human rights), Robin Morgan (“No, I will not call a male ‘she’”), and Germaine Greer (oh god, where to even start?).
+Some of these radical feminists are well known in trans history, names such as Janice Raymond (the mother of all TERFs and author of The Transsexual Empire), Jean O’Leary (who repeatedly tried to have Sylvia Rivera ousted from gay rights events), Sheila Jeffreys (member of LRFG, labeled bottom surgery as genital mutilation, claims trans people are a violation of human rights, known for radicalizing Julie Bindel), Robin Morgan (“No, I will not call a male ‘she’”), and Germaine Greer (oh god, where to even start?).

 The exclusion of bisexual women from lesbianism is rooted in TERF ideologies, and trans people who engage in this separatism are complicit in those ideologies.
 To say that a lesbian identifying individual cannot be attracted to or love a trans man is as strong an erasure as those who say women who love trans women cannot be lesbians.
 Anyone who identifies as non-male and experiences sapphic desire has the right to claim the lesbian identity.